If you feel nervous speaking in public or presenting at work you’ll know it can be very unpleasant.

 Shortness of breath, sweaty palms, dry mouth, queasy stomach and wobbly legs.
 These are just a handful of physical symptoms that can affect our performance.

 If you feel nervous speaking or presenting at work or in public, you may worry for weeks or even months in advance.

-The racing heartbeat and feeling of nausea are likely to do with the perceived world you have created in your own mind; and its completely normal.
+The racing heartbeat and feeling of nausea are likely to do with the perceived world you have created in your own mind.

 It’s likely that your thoughts are related to some of the following: